 We do not believe that inflation has had a material effect on our business, financial condition or results of operations, other than its impact on the general economy.
-Nonetheless, if our costs were to become subject to inflationary pressures, we may not be able to fully offset such higher costs through price increases.
+Nonetheless, if our costs, in particular personnel-related costs, were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
 Our inability or failure to do so could harm our business, financial condition and results of operations.